-Press and hold the button of for about 5 seconds until the YELLOW and GREEN LEDs are both lit and a long 'beep' is heard from the buzzer.
+If you run on AC power press and hold the button for about 5 seconds until the YELLOW and GREEN LEDs are both lit and a long 'beep' is heard from the buzzer.

 Upon release of the button, the watermaker will STOP and initiatean automatic rinse cycle before going to STANDBY.